Ayomide-16/Ayomide-16/README.md

 🛠 Mechatronics Engineering student building at the intersection of **AI and physical systems**.

-I’m focused on **Embodied AI, robotics, and intelligent control** — integrating intelligence into machines that can sense, decide, and act in the real world.
+I’m focused on **Embodied AI, robotics, and intelligent control**, integrating intelligence into machines that can sense, decide, and act in the real world.

-I also build **web & mobile applications** and explore **cybersecurity** as a side interest.
+I also build **web & mobile applications** and explore **cybersecurity** as a hobby.

 ---